How it all began

 In 2011 my colleagues and I established another company – General Products Ltd – to launch our flagship publishing management software Consonance to the publishing industry.

 Whilst all this was happening, in 2008 I had a gorgeous baby son.
 He's a strapping 12 year old now, the apple of my eye – and proud author of a good few Make Our Books!

 When my son started in Reception, back in 2014, his form teacher was the school's literacy co-ordinator, so we often found ourselves chatting about our shared love of books, reading and writing.
 I can't remember who came up with the idea first, but we soon thought it would be a lovely idea to use my publishing skills to help the school.
 We planned to take over Book Week in 2014, and get all the children to write a piece of poetry or prose about 'Springtime'.
 I would typeset it and get it printed, and we would ask the parents to cover the costs of the print.

 And it was a wonderful success!
 In fact, it was so successful that the school chose to produce another book the following year, and the year after that, and the year after that!
 I'm not much of a cake-baker and I'm a pretty useless member of the school's parent teacher association.
 So it's been wonderful to leave behind something of a legacy from my son's time at school.

 More schools join in

-Helping more schools to 'Make Our Book'
+Helping more schools and groups to 'Make Our Book'

 I hope you can join us!